streamlit/docs/content/library/get-started/multipage-apps/create-a-multi-page-app.md

 <br />

-Recall that we can enforce ordering of pages by prefixing numbers in the page label.
+Recall that we can enforce the ordering of pages by prefixing numbers in the page label.
 When included, pages are sorted by number.
 We include an emoji in the label to make it appear in the sidebar.
 Also, note that pages have their own URL, defined by the file’s label.

 <Image src="/images/mpa-plotting-demo.png" />